 So how did the software manufacturers cure this glare problem?
 Well, they turned the whole screen in to one big glare ball!!!
 Yes, Wondoze does let you control the screen colors, but few take the time to get into the control panels, the "color" (crayons) icon, and muck with the color controls.
 And when I do, (I am a consultant, changing assignments quite often,) they look at me strangely for turning the screen black! ("Ugh!", they say.)
 But it's FAR more relaxing FOR ME!
 And THAT is the whole point!

 I thought about that for a while.
-The disks and all other joints require movement.
+The spinal disks and all other joints require movement.
 I'd had scratches on my CRT glasses since forever.
 It alway seems that within a week, they got scratched.

 In contrast, if you are going from screen to paper to screen over and over again, then the focus grabbing power of an amber screen may be worth while, though it will be more tiring, possibly very much so.

 One other trick I have found, is to put a spot in the center of the glasses lens on your non-dominant eye side.
-This keeps you moving your head left and right, up and down, so as to keep you from getting a strain from holding your head in the same place all the time.
+This keeps you moving your head left and right, up and down just a enough, so as to keep you from getting a strain from holding your head in the same place all the time.
 Use a grease pencil.
 (I learned this thanks to a scratch on my lens.
 Somehow, I always use to get a scratch on my right lens at this point, and for the week or two till it happened with each new pair of glasses, my neck wasn't quite as comfortable.
 Then I realized why -- Till I got the scratch, I wouldn't move my head much while typing.
 It was as if my subconscious would make sure the slight scratch got there within three weeks of getting another pair of CRT glasses.
 Once I learned the trick of putting a mark on the lens, the scratches stopped.
 The brain works!
 It can even teach you new tricks.)

 Many do not see the flicker; but some, such as myself, DO see the flicker, and it drives us NUTS!
 The typical non-interlace mode flicker rate is just on the edge of the so-called "K wave" frequency of the brain, the "recognition" signal that informs the brain that a part of it has found and recognized what it is supposed to do, causing the rest of the brain to disengage and stop searching.
 Maybe this is why so many people become stupid when they start using computers.
 It's not your fault, it's the blasted computer!
-Anyway, if I can't find it in the manual, or the control panels, I simply tell them to fix it or I will leave.
+Anyway, if I can't find it in the manual, or the control panels, I simply tell them (Computer SupporT) to fix it or I will leave.
 Wherever I am working, "They" always get someone to fix it for me.
 Pronto!

 If you can take pride in your work, your brain will generate more endorphins and other brain chemicals, you will feel less fatigue, and you will become more YOU!
 You have to take your life in your own hands, and plan you way forward.
 No one else is as interested in your own health and success, as you are.
 It's up to YOU to live Your LIFE!
 And when you do that, you will enjoy your life a lot more, get a lot more done, and make much more rapid progress in any career path you choose.